castaway/dbix-class-book/chapters/03-Describing-database.md

 which is a subclass of DBIx::Class::ResultSource, are used to describe the source (table, view or query) structure of each basic building block you will use to query the database.
-Secondly the objects that result from those database queries are based on your Result classes, meaning any methods added to the class will be available to call on those result objects.
+Secondly the objects that result from those database queries are based upon your Result classes, meaning any methods added to the class will be available to call on those result objects.

 When each Result class is loaded by the [](chapter_03-the-schema-class), a ResultSource instance is created to contain the database structure information.
-Later the ResultSource object can be retrieved from the Schema object if needed, to ask it information about the schema, for example to iterate through the known columns on a table.
+Later the ResultSource object can be retrieved from the Schema object if needed, to ask it information about the schema, for example to list the known columns on a table.

-Result classes are only needed for each data source you need to access in your application.
+Result classes are only needed for each data source you need to access or reference in your application.
 You do not need to create one for every table and view in the database.

 Result classes should inherit from **DBIx::Class::Core**[^corecomponent].
 This loads a number of useful